 Commissioner Horgan moved to approve Consent Agenda Items 1-13.
 Commissioner Frady seconded the motion.
-Chairman Smith stated that staff has requested Consent Agenda Item 11 be removed from the agenda and for the Board not to consider the item during the current meeting.
+Chairman Smith stated that staff requested Consent Agenda Item 11 be removed from the agenda and for the Board not to consider the item during the current meeting.

-Commissioner Horgan amended his motion to approve Consent Agenda Items 1-13 with the exception of Consent Agenda Item 11 which is to be removed from the agenda.
+Commissioner Horgan amended his motion to approve Consent Agenda Item 1-13 with the exception of Consent Agenda Item 11 which is to be removed from the agenda.
 Commissioner Frady seconded the amended motion.
-The amended motion passed unanimously.
+No discussion followed.
+The motion passed unanimously.